Students can use Bluebook™ on school-managed Chromebooks that meet device requirements.

 Part 6: Validate Configuration

-- Open one of the Chromebooks you just deployed Bluebook to.
+- Open one of the Chromebooks you deployed to in the previous steps.

-- In the lower left of the screen, select Apps > Bluebook.
+- In the lower left corner of the screen, select Apps > Bluebook.

 - Sign in with your College Board account.